ansible/awx-operator/docs/user-guide/advanced-configuration/mesh-ingress.md

 ### On Red Hat OpenShift with Operator managed Route

-To deploy an mesh ingress on OpenShift, create the AWXMeshIngress resource.
+To deploy a mesh ingress on OpenShift, create the AWXMeshIngress resource on the namespace where your AWX instance is running on.

 Example: